LappleApple/awesome-leading-and-managing/Meetings-and-Time-Management.md

 - [Focus – keynote at AgileByExample, Warsaw](https://www.youtube.com/watch?v=n7wH2XdOWpM) and [summary](http://blog.crisp.se/2016/10/20/henrikkniberg/focus-keynote) - by
   Henrik Kniberg.
 Takeaway: Focus on extracting more value from your available time.
 “Busy-ness” is an artificial concept.
-Build in slack to your schedule to achive better focus.
+Build slack into your schedule to achieve better focus.

 - [The Habit of No](https://ethansaustin.com/2015/01/01/the-habit-of-no/) - by
   Ethan Austin.
 The habit of saying no is important for teamwork and keeping a